wojtkowiak/meteor-desktop/README.md

 ### What is this?

 This is a complete implementation of integration between `Meteor` and `Electron` aiming to achieve the same level of developer experience like `Meteor` gives.
-To make it clear from the start, this is a **desktop client** - it is just like your mobile clients with `cordova` - but for desktops with `Electron`.
+To make it clear from the start, this is a **desktop client** - it is just like your mobile clients with `Cordova` - but for desktops with `Electron`.
 It also features a full hot code push implementation - which means you can release updates the same way you are used to.

 ### Prerequisites